linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 08.11.2023
+- Topic: L2B Classic SaaS
+- Directory: /posts/2023/November/08
+- Description: ``` 🚀 Big News Alert! 🎉 Our L2B Classic just got even more accessible for business clients! 😍 No domain?
+No worries! 🌐 With our SaaS tool, you can make the most of L2B Classic. 💼👔 Learn more at #L2BClassic #SaaS #BusinessTools ```

 ### 07.11.2023
 - Topic: L2B Classic - Mailbox Plugin
 - Directory: /posts/2023/November/07